met3usz/Frontend-Mentor/README.md

 # hey there :wave:

 These are my solutions to the [Frontend Mentor](https://www.frontendmentor.io) challenges.
-Each solution can be found under the "master" tab (in branches).
+Each solution can be found under the "main" tab (in branches) or on the list below.
 Feel free to poke around!

 ## List of the challenges: